Harm reduction: Supervised injection sites (SIS)

+Safer supply

+Safer supply programs prescribe medications (including stimulants, opioids, and benzodiazepines) to people at high risk of overdose.
+This is meant to provide a safer alternative to an illegal drug supply that contains high levels of fentanyl and other dangerous chemicals.
+The structure of such programs is more flexible than opioid agonist therapy.
+The drugs dispensed by these programs can result in intoxication, unlike methadone or buprenorphine.
+Safer supply projects exist in a number of Canadian cities.
+Critics of these programs point to the risk of drug diversion and argue that patients should be encouraged to enter drug rehabilitation programs instead of being given drugs.

 Sex

 Safer sex programmes

 Many schools now provide safer sex education to teen and pre-teen students, who may engage in sexual activity.
 Since some adolescents are going to have sex, a harm-reductionist approach supports a sexual education which emphasizes the use of protective devices like condoms and dental dams to protect against unwanted pregnancy and the transmission of STIs.
 This runs contrary to abstinence-only sex education, which teaches that educating children about sex can encourage them to engage in it.

-These programmes have been found to decrease risky sexual behaviour and prevent sexually transmitted diseases.
+These programmes have been found to decrease risky sexual behaviour and prevent sexually transmitted infections.
 They also reduce rates of unwanted pregnancies.
-Abstinence only programmes do not appear to affect HIV risks in developed countries with no evidence available for other areas.
+Abstinence-only programmes do not appear to affect HIV risks in developed countries with no evidence available for other areas.